samumantha/github-jupyter-4-ds/content/creating-repo-using-web.md

 ---

 We then land at the following form.
-Please fill it out and set **Initialize this repository with a README** and choose a license.
-If you don't find a suitable license, we will show later how you can add your own.
+Please fill it out and set **Initialize this repository with a README**.

 <img src="{{ site.baseurl }}/img/creating-using-web/form.png" width="600px" style="border:2px solid #000000;">

 ---

-And now we have a repository with a README and LICENSE and one commit:
+And now we have a repository with a README and one commit:

 <img src="{{ site.baseurl }}/img/creating-using-web/created.png" width="600px" style="border:2px solid #000000;">